MasonKotlarz/masonkotlarz.github.io/index.md

 ### Career Objective

-I aim to work in **cybersecurity engineering** — building secure infrastructure, reverse-engineering malware, and developing tools to defend critical networks.
+I aim to work in **cybersecurity engineering** — either in a cyber security engineering, SOC, or Pentesting Role

 ---